 Sumitomo and CDT are still developing PLED materials and panels.
 Sumitomo is providing emitter materials for JOLED (who started low volume production of printed OLED monitor panels in December 2017, see below) and is hopefully gearing up to start mass production of its own OLED lighting panels.

-JOLED (Japan OLED) was established in August 2014 by Japan Display, Sony and Panasonic with an aim to become an OLED medium display (10-30 inch) producer.
+JOLED (Japan OLED) was established in August 2014 by Japan Display, Sony and Panasonic with an aim to become an OLED medium display (10-30 inch) producer, mostly targeting monitors and commercial applications.
 JOLED is using a printing process which should result in lower cost production (but of lower performance displays) compared to evaporation printing.

 JOLED is using PLED materials produced by Sumitomo (see above).
 The company started commercial low-volume production of its 21.6" 4K OLED panels towards the end of 2017 at the company's pilot 4.5-Gen line.
-JOLED has announced plans for a mass production 5.5-Gen line that will be established in Nomi City, Ishikawa Prefecture, by 2020.
+In 2021 JOLED started mass producing PLED displays at its 5.5-Gen line in Nomi City.

 Panasonic's 2013 56" OLED TV prototypes

 In January 2013 Panasonic unveiled a 56" 4K (3840x2160) OLED TV panel prototype that was produced using an all-printing method and PLED materials.
 Panasonic says that all the organic materials were deposited using ink-jet printing.
 The panel's TFT substrate was supplied by Sony (and actually made by AUO.
 It's an Oxide-TFT panel) as part of the two companies collaboration.
 The lifetime and efficiency of this TV was not disclosed.

 In December 2013 Sony and Panasonic announced that they are canceling the OLED TV JV.
 Panasonic is now producing OLED TVs - but these use WRGB OLED panels produced by LG Display.